 NCBO has provided a web site to upload your final metadata files for others to use: http://i2b2.bioontology.org/.
-The ICD-9 (47178) data example used in this document appears there.
 Note that the report output file is also uploaded to identify the parameter settings used to extract the ontology.

-While not a requirement, it is highly recommended that the metadata file you upload contain the 5-digit ontology_id in the file name as it uniquely identifies both the ontology and its version.
-If we all follow this convention, data sharing will be that much easier.
+While not a requirement, it is highly recommended that the metadata file you upload contain the ontology_id /ontology_acronym in the file name as it uniquely identifies the ontology.